mumanchu/SerialRGBLed/README.md

 ## Data Sheets

-These LEDs are manufactured by Worldsemi.
+These LEDs and driver chips are manufactured by Worldsemi.
 Their website always seems to download the data sheet onto your computer instead of opening it in the browser.
 So the Adafruit versions are referenced here.

 **WS2811 Driver Chip** \
 https://cdn-shop.adafruit.com/datasheets/WS2811.pdf